ddubny/ddubny.github.io/_pages/about.md

 <img src="https://github.com/ddubny/ddubny.github.io/blob/main/images/aboutme/knowlege.JPG?raw=true" style="height: auto; width: 100%;" >

 ◾ **Library and Information Science**
-As a first Area of study, I am interested in **Information Behavior** and how information behavior affects **decision-making and problem-solving.**
+As a first Area of study, I am interested in **Information Behavior**  of users interacting with information systems.

 ◾ **Psychology**
 Through my studies in Psychology, I have gained an understanding of human minds and cognition, which aids in researching **User experience (UX)**.